Austen Angell: Career and research

 In 1964, Austen Angell joined the Argonne National Laboratory and worked with Dieter Gruen on transition metal spectroscopy and ionic solvent effects on cation coordination.
 Two years later, he was appointed as a faculty member of the Chemistry Department at Purdue University, West Lafayette, IN, US.
 With his students and postdocs, he studied glass forming aqueous solutions and discovered the paradoxical behavior of water in its supercooled liquid state.
 His postdoc Robin Speedy and he showed that water's compressibility and heat capacity, among other properties, exhibited anomalous behaviors, unlike all other molecular liquids, as it is supercooled.
 The implications of the predicted singularity at −45 °C (known as Speedy–Angell conjecture) have sparked tremendous scientific interest in the exotic aspects of the most common substance on Earth – water, which is still a matter of debate 50 years later.

 After about 20 years at Purdue, Angell moved to Arizona State University in 1989, while his concept of fragility had been popularizing in the scientific field, becoming widely recognized as a fundamental paradigm of glass and liquid sciences.
 In 1995, Angell contributed a lead article on amorphous materials to Science Magazine, where he blended the subject of glass forming liquids with additional features of sudden changes to different amorphous forms in anomalous liquids (known as polyamorphism).
 This article, entitled "Formation of glasses from liquids and biopolymers" has become Angell's most cited work.
 In 1998, the Journal of Physical Chemistry B devoted a special issue "C. Austen Angell Festschrift" to recognize Angell's contributions to physical chemistry, featuring the "Angell-plot" on the cover page.
 Of the many subjects in which he was interested, water was one of his most favored.
 Together with his colleagues, he pushed water and its salt solutions to extreme conditions via supercooling and negative pressures, and simulated these scenarios using molecular dynamics models.
 He placed water to a broader spectrum of anomalous liquids such as silicon, germanium, tellurium, and silica, and proposed that they undergo a fragile to strong transition on cooling.
 He was among the first to realize that water-like anomalies may play a role in the functionalities of nonvolatile phase-change memory devices.

-He was a Regents Professor—the highest faculty honor awarded—at Arizona State University.
-With visionary contributions across scientific disciplines, he was considered as "one of the most versatile physical chemists of his generation".
-He received internationally contested awards from four separate scientific societies — the American Chemical Society, the Materials Research Society, the American Ceramic Society, and the Electrochemical Society (see Awards and Honors).
-Angell was widely remembered as a charismatic and humble person with restless curiosity and an open mind.
+He was a Regents Professor at Arizona State University.
+With contributions across scientific disciplines, he was considered as "one of the most versatile physical chemists of his generation".
+He received internationally contested awards from four separate scientific societies, the American Chemical Society, the Materials Research Society, the American Ceramic Society, and the Electrochemical Society (see Awards and Honors).
 For many young scientists around the world, he was "an icon, a source of inspiration and a true friend".